vircadia/vircadia-docs-sphinx/docs/source/developer/interface/command-line-parameters.md

     --suppress-settings-reset

-Let the Oculus plugin know if the interface was run from the Oculus Store
+Let the Oculus plugin know if Interface was run from the Oculus Store

     --oculus-store